 - Driving from your home to your workplace and back is commuting.
 It's not deductible on either your business or your individual return.

-- If you stop at the store on the way home from a business trip, the remaining miles from the store to home are considered personal mileage, so you can't include them.
+- If you stop at the store on the way home from a business trip, the remaining miles from the store to home are generally considered personal mileage, so you usually can't include them.